 - Late modernists believe that people don’t simply choose to not get married or get divorced.
 Structural changes have steered them towards these decisions which are painful, disruptive and they need to manage them.

 What replaces married couples?

-- Probably the most fundamental thing is that people’s attitudes towards marriage have change.
-The idea that marriage is a necessary tradition or a sacred duty have declined drastically, marriage is now seen as a choice.
+- Probably the most fundamental thing is that people’s attitudes towards marriage have changed.
+People no longer see marriage as a tradition or sacred duty, they see it as a choice.

 - There is greater family and household diversity as a result.